Cyber-Siva-Sankar/Bug-Hunting-Tools/README.md

   - Directory Brute-Forcing: Runs a Dirb scan for hidden directories.
   - Robots.txt Check: Checks the robots.txt file for disallowed URLs.

+###Note

+It's a Combined tool which help you to find the information about your target, instead of using one by one tool you can directly run it,

+Happy Hacking ;)